swaponline/MultiCurrencyWallet/docs/SWAPTOKEN.md

 ## Return of investments

-10% of project's revenue we forward to uniswap for support liquidity
+10% of project's revenue we forward to uniswap for supporting liquidity

 Current